adaltas/ece-devops-2022-fall/project/instructions.md

 1. The DevOps project is based on all of the labs passed during the course, it is allowed to use them.

-2. Work on the project can be carried out by 1 student.
+2. Work on the project can be carried out and presented by 1 or 2 students.

-3. You are allowed to collaborate with other students.

 ## Instructions